wrobstory/PythonToScala/conditionals.md

 n: Int = 5
 ```

 Python has a very useful function called `zip` that will allow you to iterate over iterables at the same time.
 Scala will allow you to have multiple "generators" in an expression, which can replicate the zip behavior:

-Python
+##### Python:
 ```python
 foo, bar = [1, 2, 3], ['a', 'b', 'c']
 foobars = {}